apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pieces/index.md

 an existing piece at req.body._id, with editing privileges
 ### requirePieceEditorView(*req*, *res*, *next*) *[api]*
-middleware for JSON API routes that expect the ID of an existing piece at req.body._id, with privileges sufficient to create items of this type and also to view this particular piece (e.g. good enough to add a crop to an image)
+middleware for JSON API routes that expect the ID of an existing piece this user is allowed to edit at req.body._id
 ### requireEditor(*req*, *res*, *next*) *[api]*
 User must have some editing privileges for this type
 ### list(*req*, *filters*, *callback*) *[api]*